tttor/ctrl-foundation/method/policy-based/dpg_silver_2014.md

 * the deterministic policy gradient can be **estimated much more efficiently** than the usual stochastic policy gradient.
 * our algorithms require no more computation than prior methods: the computational cost of each update is linear in the action dimensionality and the number of policy parameters
+* the deterministic policy gradient theorem is in fact a limiting case of the stochastic policy gradient theorem;
+  theorem 2

 ## misc
 * Policy gradient algorithms typically proceed by sampling this stochastic policy and